About Davies Creek, Dinden and Bare Hill

 See the guidelines on caring for parks for more information about protecting the environment and heritage in parks.

 In 1971, the Davies Creek area was recognised for its outstanding recreational values and gazetted as national park.
-The gazettal of nearby Dinden National Park followed in late 2005.
+The gazettal of nearby Dinden National Park followed in late 2005 after being gazetted as a State Forest since 1900.

 For tourism information for all regions in Queensland see Queensland Holidays.